 Engaging Employees in the Workplace

 Surprisingly, not as much as you might think.
-Great news for the organizations who struggle to attain and retain qualified staff members.
+Great news for the organizations that struggle to attain and retain qualified staff members.

 Engaging employees often leads to greater job satisfaction.